psi4/psi4/README.md

 than 2500 basis functions running serially or on multi-core machines.

-With computationally demanding portions written in C++, exports many C++ classes into Python via Pybind11, and a flexible Python driver, Psi4 strives to be friendly to both users and developers.
+With computationally demanding portions written in C++, exports of many C++ classes into Python via Pybind11, and a flexible Python driver, Psi4 strives to be friendly to both users and developers.

 * **Users' Website**  www.psicode.org